CoolBitX-Technology/coolwallet-signing-tools/script-tester/README.md

 Script tester provides a React test console, just copy & paste the script and fill argument into the corresponding fields, and it will produce the signature.

+## Install and Run this page

+To install test tool, run `npm install`.
+Then you could execute `npm start` to launch the test tool.
-## How to use this page
+## How to use script tester

 ### Create wallet

+0. The script tester can only be used with CoolWallet Pro testing card, not commercial one.
+Please reach out to CoolBitx if you're interested to develop the script.
-1. Click Connect and pair the signing dedicated Coolwallet.
+1. Click Connect and pair the signing dedicated CoolWallet.
-2. Enter the seed to create a wallet.(Please use the test seed.)
+2. Enter the seed and click Send to create the wallet.
+(CAUTION!
+Please create the testing purpose seed and use it)

 ### Get signature